ExMember/exmember.github.io/_drafts/hsnc-best-practices.md

 > RESOLVED that this writer recommends positions adopted by the HSDNC be written as resolutions.

-## Communicate their position to other parts of city government
+## Communicate their stance to other parts of city government

 The HSDNC is an advisory board to they city and as such can communicate their positions to other parts of the city government.

-However, the HSDNC cannot communicate their position to governments or governmental agencies outside the city.
-The HSDNC is part of the government of the City of Los Angeles and with the City of Los Angeles only the Mayor and the City Council have power over intergovernmental relations.

 The best way to communicate the HSDNC's position to the city council is via a Community Impact Statement (CIS).
 The community impact statement process was